zAlweNy26/AlweStats/README.md

 - Remaining time doesn't work properly for beehives

 ### Changelog

+**4.3.0**
+- Added a new block : "System Clock" that displays the real-life clock time
+- Added compatibility with "MarketplaceAndServerNPCs" mod (in theory, let me know if it doesn't works)
+- Added possibility to resize blocks while in-game by using CTRL + mouse wheel

 **4.2.3**
 - Now the ShipStatus disappear when you are on a boat